kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/External-Event-Sources.md

 "alwaysPost" is the magic switch that tells `SynchronizationContextScheduler` to inline calls whenever possible and this will make those tunneling event handlers working as expected.

 ### Handling event source errors
-When were dealing with GUI-based event source it was safe to assume that there were no event-generation errors.
+When we were dealing with GUI-based event source it was safe to assume that there were no failures originated in event source.
 But adding non-visual sources to the mix changes the picture.
 No events can follow [OnError] (http://msdn.microsoft.com/en-us/library/dd781657.aspx), therefore event stream dies and exception gets rethrown.
-Exception handling should be provided on stream-by-stream basis.
-Look at amended composition logic.
+Exception handling should be provided on a stream-by-stream basis.
+Look at the amended composition logic.

 ```ocaml
 let stopWatch = StopWatchObservable(frequency = TimeSpan.FromSeconds(1.), failureFrequencyInSeconds = 5.)